rgopalan64/Practical-Machine-Learning-GOPALAN/README.md

 -        Create two feature sets, one SIMPLE (with 4 features) and one EXTENDED (with all the features identified at the end of Phase I).
 The 4 features included in the simple model were pitch_forearm + magnet_belt_y + magnet_belt_z + magnet_dumbbell_z.
 These 4 features were selected based upon their correlations with the classe variable.

--        Try various machine learning algorithms in combination with these feature sets.
-I’ll report on two algorithms a) decision tree (the rpart method) and b) random forests (RandomForest method).
+Try various machine learning algorithms in combination with these feature sets.
+I’ll report on two algorithms:
+a) decision tree (the rpart method) and b) random forests (RandomForest method).